 - Must be constructed AFTER 06/15/1976.
 No manufactured homes will be accepted unless they were constructed AFTER June 15, 1976.
 Manufactured homes constructed prior to 06/15/1976 are prohibited by FHA/HUD.

 - MFH built prior to 01/01/90 are taken on a case by case basis (Underwriter to determine acceptability).

-- MFH must be on a permanent foundation, built and remains on a permanent chassis with tongue and axles removed.
+- MFH must be on an approved permanent foundation, built and remains on a permanent chassis with tongue and axles removed.

 - The Permanent Foundation and skirting must be poured concrete, concrete block or full brick (meeting all HUD permanent foundation guidelines) – brick, stone or any other type of veneer will only be allowed over poured concrete or concrete block.
 Veneers over any other substrate including brick are not acceptable.

 - An “Engineer’s Report” is required.
 If you’re in the southern part of the state.
 Google “Manufactured Home FHA foundation engineer in ________ (your town) to get a list of names and prices.
 You can also contact a MFH Dealer or Title Company in your county and they may be able to direct you to another engineer.

 - Additions, modifications or alterations to the original structure may bring the original unit out of compliance with the HUD Manufactured Home Construction Safety Standards (MHCSS) and make the home ineligible for FHA financing.
 The additions must have been permitted by the county or other local authority and an engineers report certifying that the structural changes or additions to the property were made in accordance with the MHCSS.
 However, decks and staircases are excluded and generally do not need an engineer’s report.